EvgenMAG/elif-tech-test/README.md

-#**Mortgage Calculator**#
+#**Mortgage Calculator**

-Mortgagecalculator - that is fantastic Tool that will allow you to realize what a trap you will face if you take loan.
+Mortgagecalculator - that is a fantastic Tool that will allow you to realize what a trap you will face if you take a loan.